 Upscaling:

 From the matrix equations it follows that the upscaling of the relations between the uptake rates Q and soil water potentials Hsoil is trivial for cases when the soil water potentials are uniform in certain regions of the soil.
-When we assume that the soil water potentials do not change in the horizontal direction, then we can simply group and sum up all SUF values for the soil root nodes that are in the same soil horizontal soil layer and derive an upscaled SUF vector that describes the relative uptake from each soil layer when the soil water potentials are uniformly distributed.
+When we assume that the soil water potentials do not change in the horizontal direction, then we can simply group and sum up all SUF values for the soil root nodes that are in the same soil horizontal soil layer and derive an upscaled SUF vector that describes the relative uptake from each soil layer when the soil water potentials are uniformly distributed (Couvreur et al., 2014).
 The upscaled matrix C6 that is multiplied by a vector of soil water potentials in the different soil layers is simply obtained by:

 Based on the upscaled C6 and SUF, the upscaled C7 and Kcomp can be derived.
 It must be noted that C7 and Kcomp cannot be scaled up directly by summing up elements in the C7 matrix and Kcomp vector.